Sai-Moen/TMInterfaceClientPython/custom_scripts/README.md

 5. (Optional) Deregister the python script and go over the inputs with a built-in or script bruteforcer to be sure that all of the map-specific quirks are ironed out.
 This will also sort your button presses again, if it finds an improvement at least.

 ##### Explanation:
-This script works largely the same as sd_railgun, but instead it tries to maximize the sideways velocity as much as possible, taking into account a small forward component as well.
-The seeking range is 300ms instead of 120ms because it's a bit tricky to get right.
+This script works largely the same as sd_railgun, but instead it tries to maximize the steering as much as possible, as long as the steering value doesn't make it crash or lose too much speed.
+The seeking timespan is 400ms instead of 120ms, because it's a bit tricky to get right without seeing further ahead if there are any walls, whereas with sd's you don't ever expect to collide.
 The entry to a wallhug still has to be done manually, and starting the script on different ticks can have very different results.